demonknight119/firstGitHubRepo/README.md

 the purpose of this project is familiarize with the git and github operations and to learn about the collaboration with multiple people

 ## Installation
-1. Clone the repository: `git clone https://github.com/your-username/my-first-project.git`
+1. Clone the repository: `git clone https://github.com/username/reponame`
-2. Navigate to the project directory: `cd my-first-project`
+2. Navigate to the project directory: `cd reponame`

 ## Usage
 Run the `sample-code.js`